morah93/Muzeeq/react-app/README.md

 No environment variables are needed to run this application in development, but be sure to set the REACT_APP_BASE_URL environment variable when you deploy!

 This app will be automatically built when you push to your main branch on Github.

+Disclaimer:

+This application is for educational purposes only and does not include actual music streaming functionality.
+You'll need to implement playback or integrate with a music streaming API for full functionality.